queer/peckish/README.md

 ## usage

 Create a `peckish.yaml` file in the root of your project.
-Documentation of specific artifact types can be found in the `docs/` directory.

 ```yaml
 # whether to run as a pipeline, ie each artifact output is the input to the